Connect with us

 Image/Tutorial: My little 3 and me

 Firstly, cut lengths of wool about the size of your outstretched arm span.
 Then tip the jar upside down and start at the base, which is now at the top.
-Now, you need to spread glue all around the outside of the jar for the wool to stick to but we are going to do it in sections of about 3 cm to make it manageable and so it does not dry out.
+Now, you need to spread glue all around the outside of the jar for the wool to stick to, but we are going to do it in sections of about 3 cm to make it manageable, and so it does not dry out.
 Then take a length of wool and start at the bottom of the jar.
-Now hold the end in place with gentle push of your finger and wind the rest of the wool round the jar.
+Now hold the end in place with a gentle push of your finger and wind the rest of the wool around the jar.
 Then hold the wool still with one hand and rotate the jar with the other.

 Knit Wire Vases Gift Ideas